Stabilization of perturbed integrator chains using Lyapunov-Based Homogeneous Controllers: Controller design

 \section{Controller design}

 We will now develop the controller in two steps.
 The stabilization of a pure integrator chain will be considered first.
-Then the study will be extended to the case of a perturbed integrator chain.
+Then the study is extended to the case of a perturbed integrator chain.